TheFixRDeV/LoveLua-collision-draw/README.md

 ## Features

+- **Auto Setup World**: Detect image size to create world space limits.
+If it's larger than the resolution, allows moving the camera with the right mouse button around the world.
 - **Save all**: save all volumes inside volumes.txt with id (automatic time to save, each time create, delete or quit)
 - **Shape Drawing**: Create rectangles 2x (left mouse click) and circles 2x (right mouse click).
 - **Object Manipulation**: Select and move objects using `W`, `A`, `S`, `D`.